- Treatment for erectile dysfunction with Cialis®

 What is the active substance in Cialis®?

-The active substance in Cialis® is tadalafil.
+The active substance in Cialis® is tadalafil, a PDE-5 inhibitor.

 Who may be considered for treatment with Cialis®?

-- cardiovascular health and fitness for sexual activity
+- Cardiovascular health and fitness for sexual activity

-- current medicines, including nitrate medicines
+- Current medicines, including nitrate medicines

-- relevant medical history, including liver or kidney function and eye conditions
+- Relevant medical history, including liver or kidney function and eye conditions

-Treatment may not be suitable for everyone.
+Treatment is not suitable for everyone.

 What dosages are available?